 - Within the Action Center of the organization’s WIN page you will see a blue button near the center of the page (just below the organization’s name).
 Click the “Re-Register This Organization” button.

-- If you do not find the organization you are hoping to re-register, check the Inactive List (referenced in the tab below) to see if the group exists, but did not register last year or was not in good standing at the end of last year
+- If you do not find the organization you are hoping to re-register, check the Inactive Organizations (referenced in the tab below) to see if the group exists, but did not register last year or was not in good standing at the end of last year

 - If you find the organization within this Inactive List that you want to register, fill out the WIN form to re-activate the organization